CiottiGiorgio/timberborn-vibed-power-mix/README.md

 ## Usage

-The tool provides a CLI with one main command: `simulate`.
+The tool provides a CLI with two main commands: `simulate` and `optimize`.

 ### Simulate